-The 100% Community action team focused on behavioral health care serves a vital role in a time of crisis and change.
+The 100% New Mexico action team focused on behavioral health care serves a vital role in a time of crisis and change.
 The action team works with partners in the behavioral healthcare field to support reaching all county residents with the timely care they may need.
 This includes assessing to what degree county residents have easy access to current care.
 Gaps will include costs, transport and awareness of services.
 In many cases, the team can promote use of video conferencing technology to serve many clients.
 Assessments by the team are made to identify who might not be able to use such technology and create face to face options for behavioral health care.
 New support groups are being developed to meet the unique needs of different populations.

 BEHAVIORAL HEALTH CARE@100% GUIDES THE WORK IN YOUR COUNTY